budaejji/Letterboxd-Capstone/README.md

 - [ ] Visualisation of rating trends across runtime created
 - [ ] Visualisation of rating trends across genre created
 - [ ] Visualisation of rating trends across language created
-- [ ] Visualisation of top rated films with general users vs power-users runtime created
+- [ ] Visualisation of top rated films with general users vs power-users created
-- [ ] Visualisation of most differently rated films with general users vs power-users runtime created
+- [ ] Visualisation of most differently rated films with general users vs power-users created
 - [ ] Visualisation of subgroups within power-users created
 - [ ] Visualisations are interactive (users can change parameters/size of data viewed)
 - [ ] General layout of Streamlit app is formed to create an easy to navigate and visually appealing website